 Table of contents

-- Map tool basics: Where to find Map View in your Wattics dashboard and how it works
+- Map tool basics: Where to find Map View in your Wattics energy management dashboard and how it works

 - Use cases: How you could use the Map View tool for your project(s)